2nd National Works on Paper Juried Exhibition.

-All artists (18 years and older) residing in the USA are eligible to enter up to 3 original works that are either constructed from paper, or utilize a paper support.
-Works in Book Arts, Collage, Digital Prints, Drawing, Painting, Photography, Printmaking (including Monoprints) and 3D Paper Works are eligible.
-Works must have been completed in the last two years (Current students and employees of the University of Utah are ineligible to apply).
+All artists (18 years and older) residing in the USA were eligible to enter up to 3 original works that were either constructed from paper, or utilized a paper support.
+Works in Book Arts, Collage, Digital Prints, Drawing, Painting, Photography, Printmaking (including Monoprints) and 3D Paper Works were eligible.

 Judith K. Brodsky is Distinguished Professor Emerita, Visual Arts, Rutgers University and Founding Director (1986) of the Rutgers Center for Innovative Print and Paper, renamed Brodsky Center for Innovative Editions in her honor.
 In 2018, the Brodsky Center joined the Pennsylvania Academy of the Fine Arts in Philadelphia.
 Over 300 artists have created works at the center and these projects are in the collections of the Metropolitan Museum of Art, Museum of Modern Art, Bibliothèque Nationale, Victoria & Albert, and the Stadtsmuseum, Berlin.

 She has held leadership positions in the art world, including as national president of ArtTable, the College Art Association, and the Women’s Caucus for Art (established in 1972).